xhippy01/intranet/README.md

 # intranet
-Just playing some moodle course format ideas!
+Just playing with some moodle course format ideas!